-We use the estimated coefficients to repeat the in-sample simulation from Section~\ref{sec:pred_national} for the 2024/25 UCL and UEL seasons.
+We first use the estimated coefficients for an in-sample simulation to predict qualification thresholds for the 2024/25 season.
 Results are presented in Figure~\ref{fig:clel_dc_2425}.
-For the UCL, the extended model produces, on average, only 25 draws --- more than 20\% fewer than the model trained on domestic league data, and closer to the 18 draws observed empirically.
+For the UCL, the model produces, on average, only 25 draws --- more than 20\% fewer than the model trained on domestic league data, and closer to the 18 draws observed empirically.
 Consequently, qualification thresholds for specific point totals change substantially.
 For instance, the probability of directly reaching the round of 16 with 16 points decreases from 94.1\% to 74.5\%.
-Even stronger effects are observed for 15 (14) points: probabilities decline from 59.2\% (14.1\%) to 22.3\% (2.2\%).
+Even stronger effects are observed for 15 (14) points, where probabilities decline from 59.2\% (14.1\%) to 22.3\% (2.2\%).
 For the UEL, however, the effect is reversed: qualification probabilities increase markedly, from 64.8\% (16.2\%) to 89.1\% (44.6\%) for 15 (14) points.
-Indeed, empirical results show that all teams with 15 points advanced directly to the round of 16 in the UEL, whereas all teams collecting 15 points in the UCL had to compete in the play-off round.
-Regarding progression to the play-offs, the two approaches yield only very minor differences in qualification probabilities for the UCL.
-For the UEL, however, the likelihood of reaching the play-off round with 9 points decreases by about eight percentage points from 35.1\% to 27.5\%.
-In the 2024/25 UEL season, both teams finishing with 9 points were eliminated.
+Indeed, empirical results for the first season show that all teams with 15 points advanced directly to the round of 16 in the UEL, whereas all teams collecting 15 points in the UCL had to compete in the play-off round.
+Regarding progression to the play-offs, the two approaches yield only minor differences in qualification probabilities for the UCL.
+For the UEL, however, the likelihood of reaching the play-off round with nine points decreases by about eight percentage points from 35.1\% to 27.5\%.
+In the 2024/25 UEL season, both teams finishing with nine points were eliminated.